 Livvy believes that by nurturing the minds of our young ones today, we are setting the stage for their future.

-Addressing Children’s Psychological Challenges
+Children’s Psychological Challenges

 Research published in the journal “Developmental Psychology” (2013) found that children with strong emotional regulation skills tend to experience better academic outcomes, healthier relationships, and fewer mental health problems later in life.